Another massive landslide cuts off Hwy 1 access to Big Sur

 A Caltrans picture taken from one end of the slide shows engineers just starting to assess the damage.
 They expect the repairs will take months, if not longer.

-"It should be easy if the roadway is still there, which we think might be the case," a Caltrans spokesperson said.
+"It should be easy if the roadway is still there, not easy but not as complicated as in the roadway is missing, which we think might be the case," Caltrans spokesperson Susana Cruz said.

 The latest slide follows the demolition of Pfeiffer Canyon Bridge at Big Sur.
 A massive slide in January damaged that span beyond repair.